mia-platform/community/README.md

 [Mia-Platform Marketplace][mia-marketplace] is the place where you can find everything you need to in order to speed up the development of your application!

-From open source code templates to full-fledged microservices, you can customize the Marketplace with your own components; if you wish to add yours feel free to [open an issue here with the Marketplace contribution template][mia-marketplace-contribution] we will be happy to help you!
+From open source code templates to full-fledged microservices, you can customize the Marketplace with your own components: follow [the official documentation][mia-marketplace-docs] to know how to do so.

+We suggest to adopt a [declarative approach][mia-marketplace-declarative-approach] to handle your Marketplace, by using the official Mia-Platform CLI [`miactl`][miactl-docs].

 [mia-website]: https://mia-platform.eu